Support our work by becoming our Patron! Learn More

 Valances:

-Valance is a form of window treatments that cover the uppermost part of the window and can be hung alone or paired with window blinds or curtains.
+Valance is a form of window treatment that covers the uppermost part of the window and can be hung alone or paired with window blinds or curtains.

 They should never exceed one-sixth of the height of the window and should be about 10-12 inches in depth.